kom-senapati/bot-verse/README.md

 Kindly go through [CONTRIBUTING.md](CONTRIBUTING.md) to understand everything from setup to contributing guidelines and must follow [Code of Conduct](CODE_OF_CONDUCT.md)

 If you would like to contribute to the project, please follow our contribution guidelines.

+For more detailed development instructions, refer to [DEVELOPMENT.md](DEVELOPMENT.md).

 <details>
    <summary><h2>Installation ⚙️</h2></summary>